tijko/QuikQl/README.md

     session = ql('/path/to/your/database.db')

-To create a table, call your QuikQl objects `create_table` method, passing in a string for the name of your table as the first argument and any number of kwargs with a valid sqlite3 type string as the value:
+To create a new table, call your QuikQl objects `create_table` method, passing in a `string` for the name of your table as the first argument and any number of `kwargs` with a valid sqlite3 type string as the value:

     session.create_table('Employees', name='TEXT', id='INTEGER')